 Types

-Programs manipulate values according to their type.
 There is more to the study of types than you might think.

 Our very intuition makes the concept of types inescapable.

 We have an intuition that integers are different from strings which are different from people which are different from books which are different from planets which are, you get the idea.
 These differences arise from behavior: You can open a socket, but not an integer; you can request the parents of a person, but not a dictionary; you can push an object onto a stack, but not onto character.
-Therefore:
+Intuitively:

 A value’s type constrains the way it may be used in a program.